 Rolando Chang Barrero works every day to promote the Boynton Beach Art District among artists in South Florida and around the world.
 Barrero, 51, hosts exhibits and open-mic events, and even an occasional field trip with students.
-He even received a recognition last week from U.S. Rep. Alcee Hastings for his work with the students at Manatee Elementary, who visited the art district to learn about recycling and how to turn trash into art.

 I am a native of South Florida, of Cuban-Asian descent.
 I attended the School of the Art Institute of Chicago, where I graduated with a bachelor’s of fine arts and the Ryerson Fellowship for travel abroad, which took me to Cuba for study and research before returning to get an MAAT (master of arts in art therapy) degree.
 After completing my degree, I returned to Miami Beach, where I had my studio on Lincoln Road, and a job as interim galleries director for all three of the Miami-Dade Community College Galleries in downtown Miami and Little Havana.
 Later, I opened my first gallery with Jennie Persons called Ground Level in conjunction with the South Florida Art Center.